-On top of that, almond flour has a slightly sweet, nutty flavor many people love and the fine texture makes it pretty versatile (we use it to get a greaseless finish on our Sicilian-Style Chicken Parm and Homestyle Chicken).
+On top of that, this flour alternative has a slightly sweet, nutty flavor many people love and the fine texture makes it pretty versatile (we use it to get a greaseless finish on our Sicilian-Style Chicken Parm and Homestyle Chicken).
 “It does well when you’re making baked goods or breading something,” notes Cording.

 Brown rice flour

 If you’ve never tried gluten-free flours before, this healthy option is a good place to start, notes Cording.
 “It has a very mild flavor and texture, which makes it good for everything from cookies to a coating for chicken or fish,” she says.
 It also has more fiber than regular flour and is high in B6 (a critical vitamin that performs a variety of functions in the body) and manganese, which may help keep bones healthy.

 How To Use It: Brown rice flour can make your baked goods a little brittle, so experiment with adding more liquid (like applesauce, oil, or an extra egg).
 It also helps to bake at roughly 25 degrees lower than the recipe calls for.

 This is one of Cording’s favorite flour alternatives, especially for baked goods.
 “If you’re making something more dense, it provides a really rich texture,” she says.
 Made from dried coconut pulp that’s ground up, it has a natural sweetness and a lower glycemic index than all-purpose flour (so it won’t cause your blood sugar to spike).
 Plus, it’s high in fiber, which helps keep you fuller longer.